stephenscaff/The-JumpOff-Kit/README.md

-# The Jumpoff
+# The Jumpoff Kit
-A Codekit project starter and front-end framework
+A Codekit project starter and front-end framework of sorts.

-## What's That Now?
-Oh, just a little project starter I use for basic front-end work.
-It contains all them common ui elements, a proportional grid & typographic system, some js stuff I use a good bit, SCSS configs and mixins (with Bourbon), and so on.
+It contains all them common ui elements, a proportional grid & typographic system, some js stuff I use a good bit, SCSS configs and mixins, and so on.
 More than that, The Jumpoff contains a project structure of scss, js, and shared include files that I've found works well in CodeKit and beyond.

-## You Gonna Document It Proper Like?
-Maybe one of these days.
-This is more for me.
+## Dependencies
+- CodeKit: for minification, linting, and js + html includes (more on that below).
+- Autoprefixer: For CSS prefixes
+- Jquery: for js

 ## Project Structre
-Code kit allows you to rock includes for shared elements, like a header and footer.
+Codekit allows you to rock html includes for shared elements (header, footer, etc).
 It also enables importing of js files, which is great for organization.
-So, I structre my projects with a working and build folders.
-The working folders make use of .kit files for html, and scss & js folders that compress and output to a similarly named build assets folder.
-Looks like this:
+The JumpOff takes advantage of this, using a 'working' and 'build' setup.

+## Kit Folder
+All authorship occurs in the 'kit' folder, which compiles/builds out to root folders of corresponding names.
+For example files in 'kit/assets' will compile/build to the root 'assets' folder.

+## HTML Files
+All working page files (index, about, etc) inside 'kit/pages' use the '.kit' extensions. these files to .html files in the root.
+For example, kit/pages/index.kit will build out to index.html.
+But as '.kit' files, we can use CodeKit's ability to rock html includes for common project partials like headers and footers.
+Store global includes at 'kit/pages/includes'

+## Codekit and SCSS/JS Structre
 ```
 |-- assets/                   # The Build folder
 |   |-- css/